brege/aoife/README.md

 This will start a [Vite](https://vitejs.dev/) React server, which will print the local URL and port number to console.

-**aoife** has an API that's easy to curl and test behaviors against through a CLI bridge.
+**aoife** has an API that's easy to curl and test behaviors against through its CLI bridge.
 In production, the backend, `backend/`, is served by Flask/Gunicorn workers.
 Vite is only used in development and building `dist/`.

 API Keys are not included in the repo.
 They are configured in a `.env` file.
 ```
-VITE_TMDB_API_KEY=abcdefghijklmnopqrstuvwxyz
-VITE_GAMESDB_PUBLIC_KEY=zyxwvutsrqponmlkjihgfedcba
+TMDB_API_KEY=abcdefghijklmnopqrstuvwxyz
+GAMESDB_PUBLIC_KEY=zyxwvutsrqponmlkjihgfedcba
 ```

 > [!NOTE]
-> aoife has no plans to store pictures.
-Any images uploaded via the **Custom** option are stored in localStorage in your browser. **Permalinking is limited to only URL-based images.**
-Use a service like [catbox](https://catbox.moe/) or [pixelfed](https://pixelfed.org/) to host ephemeral or long-lived images, respectively.
+> aoife has no plans to host images.
+Any images uploaded via the **Custom** option are stored in localStorage in your browser. **Permalinking is limited to only URL-based images.** Use a service like [catbox](https://catbox.moe/), [immich](https://immich.app/) or [pixelfed](https://pixelfed.org/) to host pictures by external-to-aoife URLs.

 ## Development